 It made my feet tap harder than my Yamaha YAS108, which is my favorite all-in-one bar.
 The Rokuwireless speakers produce a beautifully open surround sound that is hard to match with Yamaha’s boxy Yamaha.
 This was no doubt due to the Roku’s discrete left and proper channels.

-The Roku tv Speakers were great for listening to music.
+The TV Speakers were great for listening to music.
 I found straightforward rock or folk songs to be the best.
 They have a punchy surround sound and better stereo separation than best soundbar under $500.

 Roku wireless speakers have a limiter that cuts off excessive bass response.
 I was able to hear it clearly during the final song of Life by The Beta Band.